Ksinghania2/AWS-Questions/README.md

 # AWS-Questions
-A codebase of all the aws examples used throughout AWS certifiactions
+A codebase of some of the aws examples used throughout AWS certifiactions